irishgordo/harvester-wiki/Issue-Management.md

 Harvester Team Members:

 - Automatically added to the Harvester Sprint Project (#7)
-- If no milestone is set, automatically assign the “Planning” milestone
+- If no milestone is set, automatically assign the default “Planning” milestone
 - If the issue is labeled with kind/test, it will not be added to the project

 Community Contributors: